-- 1. Set up the equipment and connect the Calibration Software to the reciter. - 2.
+- 1. Ensure you are already connected to the reciter (see "Connecting to a Reciter Outside the Subrack" on page 5). - 2.
 Select the Frequency Setup tab, and double-click Set Exciter VCO.
 The Set Exciter VCO Wizard appears. - 3.
 Enter the center frequency (which must be a multiple of 500 kHz) of the lock band that you want to use, and click Next. - 4.
 Insert the Murata tuning tool into the correct exciter VCO tuning hole (see below) and adjust the trimmer until the actual band matches the desired band.
 The bands turn green.
 Click Finish.

-Once you have finished adjusting the exciter lock band, the icon $\frac{1}{4}$ on the Frequency Setup tab indicates that this task is complete.
+Once you have finished adjusting the exciter lock band, the icon $\widehat{Q}$ on the Frequency Setup tab indicates that this task is complete.